 Tom Campbell, F.S.A., M.A.A.A.
 Donna Claire, F.S.A., M.A.A.A.
 John Morris, F.S.A., M.A.A.A.
 Dave Neve, F.S.A., M.A.A.A.
 Kory Olsen, F.S.A., M.A.A.A.

-Principles-based Approach (PbA) means an approach to calculate statutory reserves and capital requirements for insurance companies that incorporates the following concepts:
+Principles-bBased Approach (PBbA) means an approach to calculate statutory reserves and capital requirements for insurance companies that incorporates the following concepts:

-- 1. Captures all of the material financial risks, benefits, and guarantees associated with the contracts, including the 'tail risk' and the funding of the risks. - 2.
+- 1. Captures all of the identifiable, quantifiable and material risks, benefits, and guarantees associated with the contracts, including the 'tail risk' and the funding of the risks. - 2.
 Utilizes risk analysis and risk management techniques to quantify the risks and is guided by the evolving practice and expanding knowledge in the measurement and management of risk.
 This may include, to the extent required by an appropriate assessment of the underlying risks, stochastic models or other means of analysis that properly reflect the risks of the underlying contracts. - 3.
-Incorporates assumptions and methods that are consistent with, but not necessarily identical to, those utilized within the company's overall risk assessment (1) process. - 4.
+Incorporates assumptions and methods that are consistent with, but not necessarily identical to, those utilized within the company's overall risk assessment process.
+Company risk assessment processes include but are not limited to experience analysis, asset adequacy testing, GAAP valuation and pricing. - 4.
 Permits the use of company experience, based on the availability of relevant company experience and its degree of credibility, to establish assumptions for risks over which the company has some degree of control or influence. - 5.
-Provides for the use of assumptions, set on a prudent best estimate basis, that contain an appropriate level of conservatism when viewed in the aggregate and that, together with the methods utilized, recognizes the solvency objective of statutory reporting(2).
+Provides for the use of assumptions, set on a prudent best estimate basis, that contain an appropriate level of conservatism when viewed in the aggregate and that, together with the methods utilized, recognizes the solvency objective of statutory reporting.